Find Grad Schools

 12 Yearly Graduations

 Stony Brook University comes in at #3 on our list of the most popular colleges offering master's degrees in molecular biochemistry.
 Each year, around 26,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
 During the most recent year for which we have data, 12 people received their master's degree in molecular biochemistry from SUNY Stony Brook.
-Around 10% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+About 82% of this group were women, and 9% were students from an underrepresented racial-ethnic group.

 9 Yearly Graduations

 The 5th most popular school in the country for molecular biochemistry majors who are seeking their master's degree is Southern Illinois University Carbondale.
+Each year, around 11,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,638 per year, while in-state graduate students, on average, pay $11,268 per year.
 During the most recent year for which we have data, 9 people received their master's degree in molecular biochemistry from SIUC.
+About 63% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #6